Each year, law schools collect and report to NALP data related to recent graduate job searches. The following charts reflect only employed graduates.

 Students/graduates obtain their jobs at different times.
-Some receive the offer at the end of their second summer during law school or during their third year, while others need a law license in hand to earn an offer.
+Some receive the offer at the end of their second summer during law school or during their third year, while others need to graduate and/or pass the bar to earn an offer.

 The majority of employed graduates had their job in hand at graduation, although this group accounts for less than half of all graduates.
 Overall, the rate of graduates who accepted their job before graduation appears to track the patterns in the number of jobs at large law firms.